A Guide to Profit and Loss (P&L)

 The number of Google searches by people not understanding their P&L is easily double those not understanding their Cash Flow, or even Balance Sheet reports.
 So what makes the P&L so hard to get your head around?

-What is Profit and Loss and why is it confusing?
+What is Profit and Loss?

 We all think we know what profit is.
 Money, right?
 Well, sometimes.